bromeroo/databases/Week3/README.md

 ### Entity Relationship Diagrams
     - Associative entities from many-to-many relationships
     - Boolean attribute instead of a table

+### Database dump

+A database dump (aka SQL dump) contains a record of the table structure and/or the data from a database and is usually in the form of a list of SQL statements.
+(An example file named `world.sql` is present in the Week2 folder)

+- Collecting the dump of an existing database from terminal `mysqldump -uroot -p database > dump-file.sql`
+- Applying the dump from mysql command prompt `source /path/to/the/dump/file`
+- Applying the dump from the terminal `mysql -uroot -p [database] < /path/to/the/dump/file`

+### Promise based program demo

+The program is called `async-create-insert.js` and can be found in Week2 folder.
+- async : to create asynchronous function and ensure they return promise without having to worry about building those promises
+- await : to call a function returning promise without having to call .then() over that promise
+- promisify() : to convert a callback based function to a promise based one.

 ### Normalization
 Database Design following normal forms as a convention.